 The Art of Responsible Social Drinking

 Understanding social drinking is more than just acknowledging its cultural and psychological aspects.
-It also involves recognizing the potential health implications, being aware of the fine line between social and problematic drinking, and practicing the art of responsible drinking.
+It also involves recognizing the potential health implications, being aware of the fine line between social drinking and a “drinking problem,” and practicing the art of responsible drinking.
 By comprehending these facets, we can navigate the social seas with an informed mind, ensuring that our journey on the waves of sociability is safe, enjoyable, and healthy.

 Although it isn’t a treatment for alcohol use disorder (AUD), the Reframe app can help you cut back on drinking gradually, with the science-backed knowledge to empower you 100% of the way.
 Our proven program has helped millions of people around the world drink less and live more.
 And we want to help you get there, too!